mscarpiniti/Pianissimo/README.md

 The proposed model is based on a TensorFlow implementation of the proposed U-Net.

-[1] Michele Scarpiniti, Edoardo Sigismondi, Danilo Comminiello, Aurelio Uncini: A U-Net based architecture for automatic music transcription.
+[1] Michele Scarpiniti, Edoardo Sigismondi, Danilo Comminiello, Aurelio Uncini.
+"A U-Net based architecture for automatic music transcription".
 To be presented at *33rd IEEE International Workshop on Machine Learning for Signal Processing (MLSP 2023)*, Rome, Italy, September 17–20, 2023.